SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.21 - BETA Build 55
+- fix #40 added Tab entry in Ctrl. context menu
+- fix - try to fix Win10 scaling issues (hidden assignment area)
+- fix - profile tree color indication also applied when re-reading defaultProfile
+- improvement - enumerates up to 12 devices now (though not tested as I don't have 12 ..)
+- add - use of SCA 2.2 provided defaultProfile (new location and format)
+- add - indication of the used defaultProfile
+- add - built in defaultProfile updated to SCA 2.2
+V 2.19 - BETA Build 52
+- fix #37 improved defaultProfile Parsing
+- fix #38 locale issue - changed App number formatting to US
+- fix #39 changed equal to equals string for kbd entry
-V 2.18 - BETA Build 51
+- add - default actionmap to choose from (it is on the ignore list) V 2.18 - BETA Build 51
 - fix - layout works now for Win10
 - fix - uses game defaultProfile again